 Positioning in marketing is the process of identifying a target market/audience, and creating an image of your product that fills the target market’s unfilled need.

-It is also the other half of a brand along with a corporate image/identity.
+Positioning is the other half of a brand along with a brand image.

 A product positioning strategy can be better understood with the analogy of a lock and key.